 - 1. Complete the screening process with background checks including fingerprinting, child abuse registry checks, and social security number verification. - 2.
 Complete Pre-training interview after submission and review of volunteer application. - 3.
-Complete the initial 30-hour "CASA Advocate" training, and additional courtroom observations.
-10 hours of training must be in-person with CASA Training Staff. - 4.
+Complete the initial 30-hour pre-preserve advocacy training as required by National and Texas CASA standards.
+Additional 3 hours of courtroom observation either in person or virtually.
+10 hours of training must be in-person with CASA Training Staff or as allowed by waiver during times when emergency provisions are in place and waivers for this standard are in effect. - 4.
 Appear before the court and be sworn in as a representative through the CASA program. - 5.
 Maintain a minimum of 12-hours per year of continuing education that assist in providing direct service to children and/or the program services. - 6.
 Participate in advocate evaluations to discuss strengths, areas of growth, and impacts made on the case. - 7.
-Willingness to work within the guidelines, policies and standards of the court and Galveston CASA. - 8.
+Willingness to work within the guidelines, policies and standards of the court and CASA of Galveston County. - 8.
 Commitment to represent the "Best Interest" of the children you are assigned to. - 9.
 Time, interest and the energy to do the job. - 10.
-Ability and willingness to receive guidance from the program staff. - 11.
-Ability to work as part of a team.
+Ability and willingness to receive guidance from the program staff.

-- 12. Ability and commitment to maintain clear documented records throughout the assignment. - 13.
+- 11. Ability to work as part of a team. - 12.
+Ability and commitment to maintain clear documented records throughout the assignment. - 13.
 Ability to formulate and maintain an independent position throughout the case assignment. - 14.
 Understanding the importance of confidentiality and the personal commitment to maintain confidentiality at all times. - 15.
-Sign the acknowledgement statement included with this Advocate Policy Manual.
+Sign the acknowledgement statement included with this Advocate Policy Manual. - 16.
+Upon each case acceptance complete the online case acceptance form and commit to upholding confidentiality.

-Section 4.6 Case Closure and Evaluation Process
+Case Closure and Evaluation Process